Getting started with STUnD

 Note that the second hit here is a false positive, due to the fact that “are” in the clause “there are already…” is also a direct dependent of the main lexical verb “dropped”.
 This is unfortunate, but difficult to avoid given how conjuncts are treated in UD.

-The basic query language (“UD patterns”) is described here, while the extended version for parallel (bilingual) queries ({X -> Y} syntax) is documented here.
+The basic query language (“UD patterns”) is described here, while its extended version for parallel (bilingual) queries ({X -> Y} syntax) is documented here.

-The last input field can be used to specify a replacement rule to be applied to all matching subtrees in both languages.
-This can help highlighting the relevant parts of each query result and manipulate them.
+The second input field can be used to specify a replacement rule to be applied to all matching subtrees in both languages.
+This can help highlight and manipulate the relevant parts of each query result them.

 Understanding replacement rules, which are described alongside the basic query language, can be slightly more challenging.